Sophia-Community/SophiApp/README.md

 ## System Requirements

 * Currently supports `Windows 10 2004/20H2/21H1/21H2 x64` for now.
 Requires the `1151` build and higher.
 Windows 11 is in the works;
-* The app requires that the `current logged-in user` has admin privileges.
+* To be able to run SophiApp, you must be the only logged-on account with admin rights.

 ## Installation